 Keep in mind that your website visitors are coming to complete an action, such as requesting a query, buying a product/service, or even simply commenting on their favorite blog posts.

 Leveraging the power of white spaces, you will never find anything abnormal or even excessive content.
-Using data-driven approach and rigorous testing, they have found the perfect recipe of success; simplicity!
+Using a data-driven approach and rigorous testing, they have found the perfect recipe for success; simplicity!